The Parish of Speen covers five distinct settlements - Bagnor, Marsh Benham, Speen, Stockcross and Woodspeen,

 As well as the Recreation Ground, the Parish Council is responsible for maintaining the Grade II listed War Memorial, which is located at the western end of Speen Lane, the Pound, which is located on the junction of Pound Lane and the A4, and the Lady Well, referred to above.

 The village of Stockcross lies to the west of Speen along the historic Ermin Street, which runs from Gloucester via Cirencester to Silchester (the modern day B4000).
 Stockcross is still very much associated with Sir Richard Sutton’s Settled Estate, 1800 hectares of mixed farming with livestock and arable crops.

 Stockcross has a brick-built church (St John's) erected and endowed by the vicar, the Rev. H. W. Majendie in 1839.
-There is also a Recreation Ground with a childrens playground and football pitches, which is owned and maintained by the Parish Council, and a small shop/post office/coffee shop which is also a B&B. The village has a pub, the 'Rising Sun' and a post office offering bed and breakfast, delicious coffee, cakes, snacks, cards and provisions alongside stamps.
-The village also has a small Voluntary Aided Church of England Primary School.
+There is also a Recreation Ground with a children's playground and football pitches, which is owned and maintained by the Parish Council.
+The village shop offers bed and breakfast and has a lovely seating area where you can enjoy delicious coffee, cakes and snacks.
+A wide range of cards ad provisions are available alongside the usual post office facilities.
+The village also has a small Voluntary Aided Church of England Primary School

 Stockcross has a very strong sense of community, as evidenced by the local Grapevine magazine and the Sutton Hall